avocadowebservices/Avo-Server-Specs/README.md

-# 🥑 Avo Server Specs Dashboard Widget
+# 🥑 Avo Server Widget

 Clean, visual server stats for your WordPress Dashboard—right where you need them.
 **Live charts.
 Real-time clock.
 Instant peace of mind.**